nextgenusfs/amptk/docs/mac_install.md

 `git clone https://github.com/nextgenusfs/ufits`

 And then you will need to add the following to your `~/.bash_profile` or always include the entire path to the scripts at runtime.
+If you do not have a `~/.bash_profile` file, you can create one by typing: `sudo vim ~/.bash_profile`.
+Then you can type in the appropriate path below and save by typing `:x`.

 `export PATH="/location/of/packages/ufits:$PATH"`